csxeba/Artifactorium/Readme.md

 artifactorium["tensorboard"]
 ```

-Paths can also be registered by setting them as properties or keywords-value pairs:

-The paths returned by the instance are always pathlib.Path objects.
+The paths returned by the instance are pathlib.Path objects by default.
 Please note
 that some libraries do not fully support passing Path objects to them, in which
-case you need to manually cast the Path objects to strings to interface with
+case you either need to manually cast the Path objects to strings or set the
-these libraries.
-There will be examples on this case later.
+constructor parameter `return_paths_as_strings` to `True`.

 ### Note on laziness